UWC Mahindra College

 Inside the Classroom

 UWC Mahindra College offers the International Baccalaureate Diploma Programme curriculum.
-Alongside standard courses, the College offers Art, Theatre, Film, Psychology, World Religions, Global Politics.
-Additionally, students also take context-building courses such as Global Affairs, as well as specialized courses in Complexity Science and Systems Thinking.
-UWC Mahindra also offers the Project Based Diploma along with a Cambridge Pre-University Diploma, where a group of students take the IBDP curriculum during their first year and utilize the second year to conceive and execute a impact-driven project.
+Alongside standard courses, the College offers Art, Theatre, Film, Psychology, Global Politics.
+Additionally, students also benefit from the MUWCI Core – a specially designed curriculum for the College that encompasses the areas of Political Education, Social and Emotional Education, Host Studies and Ecological and Outdoor Education.
+UWC Mahindra also offers the Project Based Certificate to interested students, wherein they can utilize the second year to conceive and execute an impact-driven project.

 Outside the Classroom

-UWC Mahindra College offers an immense variety of co-curricular activities through its Creativity, Activity, Service program, referred to as "Triveni" program, which facilitates project-based learning in four areas: Education, Peace and Justice, Sustainability, Communication and Culture and Outdoor Education.
-Students are active in decision-making processes that affect campus life, such as envisioning and executing resource management initiatives on campus.
-Community Service include working with entrepreneurship programs or organic farming collectives.
-Students benefit the cultural diversity of the surrounding valley and India at large and have immersive experiences in other parts of the country.
+UWC Mahindra College offers an immense variety of co-curricular activities through its Creativity, Activity, Service program, referred to as “Triveni” program, which facilitates project-based learning.
+Students can choose from a rich diversity of Service Learning opportunities on and off campus spanning areas like menstrual health, organic farming, mental health and rural public education.
+Students are also active participants in decision-making processes that affect campus life, such as envisioning and executing resource management initiatives on campus.
+Students benefit from the cultural diversity of the surrounding valley and India at large and have immersive experiences in other parts of the country through Experiential Learning Weeks.
 MUWCI also conducts short programs which bring together students from around the world to learn about issues such as sustainability and globalization.

 Campus and Facilities

-Students live together in five residential clusters known as "wadas", each of which forms a more intimate community.
+Students live together in five residential clusters known as “wadas”, each of which forms a more intimate community.
 The campus also offers many informal locations for gathering and hiking, and several areas are well known among students for their gorgeous vistas of the valley during sunset.
-Academic facilities include a science lab, a library, an art space overlooking the valley, specialized facilities for theatre and music practice and a large sporting ground.
+Academic facilities include a science lab, a library, an art space overlooking the valley, specialized facilities for theatre and music practice and a large sporting ground along with a makerspace tinkering lab for STEAM projects.

 Students can apply through their UWC national committee or through the UWC Global Selection Programme.